 - Repeat the verbal exercise until your dog automatically leaves it or stops sniffing your hand when you say “leave it.”

-Eventually you can work your way up to teaching your dog to leave the treats alone when they are exposed and not in your hand.
-Practice daily so next time your dog spots some tasty-looking garbage or pesticide-ridden plant on your next walk, they’ll know not to go after it when you say “leave it.”
+Eventually, you can work your way up to teaching your dog to leave the treats alone when they are exposed and not in your hand.
+Practice daily so that next time your dog spots some tasty-looking garbage or pesticide-ridden plant on your next walk, they’ll know not to go after it when you say “leave it.”

 Impulse control is key to keeping your doggo out of trouble.

 What to Do If Your Dog Ate a Cicada

 Though it’s not a huge deal if your dog eats one or two cicadas, it will be in the long run if they keep it up.
 Cicada exoskeletons are large and hard, which could cause your dog to choke.